 - 2012.
 Financing Constraints and the Cost of Capital: Evidence from the Funding of Corporate Pension Plans.
 Review Of Financial Studies, 25(3):868-912.

 - Summer 2010.Equity Valuation Effects of the Pension Protection Act of 2006.
 Contemporary Accounting Research, 27(2):469-536.

 - 2017.
 The Use of Fair Value Accounting in Risk Management in Non-Financial Firms.
 The Routledge Companion To Fair Value Accounting.
 Ed.
 Gilad Livne and Garen Markarian.
 New York: Taylor & Francis Group.
 155-178.

-- 2017.
-Investor Perceptions of Government Deregulation: The Repeal and Replacement of Auditing Standard No. 2.
+- 2019.
+Investor Perceptions of Government Deregulation: Evidence from the Sarbanes-Oxley Act's Section 404.
 University Of Georgia.

 - Baginski, S., J. Campbell, R. Moon, and J. Warren.
-2018.
-CEO Compensation Structure and the Accuracy of Management Earnings Forecasts.
+2019.
+Towards a Risk-Neutral Disclosure Policy: The Role of Compensation in Management Forecast Quality.
 University of Georgia.

 - Baginski, S., J. Campbell, W. Ryu, and J. Warren.
-2018.
-Do Managers Bias Forecasts in Response to Current Earnings Announcement Surprises.
+2019.
+Do Managers Bias Forecasts in Response to Current Earnings Announcement Surprises?
 University of Georgia.